leodeslf/leaf/src/content/notes/method/xp/index.md

 # Extreme Programming

-Extreme Programming (or XP) is a **software development methodology** based on *Agile*\*.
+Extreme Programming (or just XP) is a **software development methodology** based on *Agile*\*.
 It was designed to improve productivity by including the *customers into the team* as well as making *frequent and small releases* of working software.
 Thus adding value often, easing communication and feedback, and quickly *responding to change* on system requirements.
 And as a side effect, also reducing long-term risks since we avoid accumulating problems over time.

 \*Not to confuse Agile with the later conceived *Agile Software Development* methodology.

 ## XP Origins

-XP was introduced and developed in the late 80s and early 90s (first used on March 6 of 1996) by Ward Cunningham, Kent Beck, Ron Jeffries, Martin Fowler, Don Wells, James Shore, among others to address the **constant change of requirements**.
+XP was introduced in the late 80s and early 90s (first used on March 6 of 1996) by Ward Cunningham, Kent Beck, Ron Jeffries, Martin Fowler, Don Wells, James Shore, among others to address the **constant change of requirements**.
 Said changes not only came from *customer decisions*, but also from *dynamic environment factors* (such as market trends, business priorities, nature conditions, etc), which is often unavoidable and hurts productivity.

-The solution was **a set of practices** for the *Chrysler Comprehensive Compensation* project (or C3, the "birth project" of XP), practices later isolated and named "Extreme Programming" under the slogan "*Embrace Change*."
-It was one of the first Agile methods. *Agile and Lean* (from the Toyota Production System) served as the inspiration and foundation for the XP values.
+It resulted in **a set of practices** for the *Chrysler Comprehensive Compensation* project (or C3, the "birth project" of XP), practices later isolated and named "Extreme Programming" under the slogan *"Embrace Change."* It was one of the first Agile methods. *Agile and Lean* (from the Toyota Production System) served as the inspiration and foundation for the XP values.

 ## What Makes XP Different